manngo/document-pager/README.md

 Syntax Highlighting is made available through [Prism](https://prismjs.com/) by [Lea Verou](https://lea.verou.me/).

 The Markdown Parser is [Marked](https://marked.js.org/).

+This application does what it does and doesn’t do what it doesn’t do.

 E & OE.
 Share & Enjoy